DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 You may also want to familiarise yourself with <%= govuk_link_to "Department for Education’s keeping children safe in education guidance", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2" %>.

+<%= render Cards::QuoteComponent.new(
+    text: "Remember that professionalism is the key.
+Ensure that you make positive relationships with all staff on your placements and turn up every day on time.",
+    attribution: "Geography trainee from 2024/25",
+    classes: "govuk-!-margin-bottom-5"
+) %>

 ## Reasonable adjustments

 If you need support during your training, you should talk to your school and provider about any reasonable adjustments you may need in place ahead of time.